 Jay's work experience includes aerospace and flight simulation, flight weapons computers, laser birefringence, printer software, automated test, validation for semiconductor manufacturing, QA for high resolution broadcast transmission, distance learning systems, medical pacemaker development and support, medical monitors, medical dialysis machines, medical gait analysis for evaluation of knee recovery, ADHD behavioral screening and diagnostics, and Unmanned Air Vehicle and Unmanned Ground Vehicle development.

-Mr. Abramovitz’ present role is at the helm, offering management and assurance of project quality and completion.
+Mr. Abramovitz’s present role is at the helm, offering management and assurance of project quality and completion.

-The company was formed in 1992 with the initial project for supporting dialysis machine software development.
+The company was formed in 1992 with the initial project supporting dialysis machine software development.

 Since then the company has grown organically and in 2009 the company was partially bought by Boeing.
-Mr. Abramovitz became a Director and brought over 18 programmers and engineers to develop Unmanned Air Vehicles for the Boeing branch Insitu.
+Mr. Abramovitz became a Director at Boeing and brought over 18 programmers and engineers to develop Unmanned Air Vehicles (UAVs) for the Boeing subsidiary Insitu.
 The Software Technology Group continued to operate during this period and Mr. Abramovitz returned to re-invigorate STG in 2011.

-Since then the Software Technology Group has expanded from one building to three and has continues to grow organically.
+Since then the Software Technology Group has expanded from one building to three and continues to grow organically.

-Between our three buildings at the Software Technology Group we wish to make our engineers safe As a tongue-in-cheek solution to safety between our buildings, we came up with our “Engineer Crossing” signs.
+At the Software Technology Group we wish to make our engineers safe.
+As a tongue-in-cheek solution to safety between our buildings, we came up with our “Engineer Crossing” signs.

 To date, we have not lost a single engineer.